Hockey Gods

 Uploaded By: PRESIDENT on October 22nd, 2016

-Vasco played his junior Hockey with the St. Catharines TeePees for 2 seasons, winning the Memorial Cup in 1956.
+Vasco played his junior Hockey with the St. Catharines TeePees for 2 seasons, winning the Memorial Cup in 1954.

-Vasco was signed with the Chicago Black Hawks in 1956.
 At first, he thought the Chicago fans were booing him as he roared up ice like a battering ram.
-Instead of booing him the Blackhawks fans were raising their voices in a chorus of "M-o-o-s-e!"
+Instead of booing him the Black Hawks fans were raising their voices in a chorus of "M-o-o-s-e!"

 At 6'3" Vasko was a huge man for his time.
 The Chicago fans likened his up-ice charges to that of a moose.
-Yet, for his first three seasons in Chicago the stay was not particularly pleasant.
+Yet, for his first 3 seasons in Chicago the stay was not particularly pleasant.
 The team was in one of the darkest spots in club history.
 Last place finishes were common and the chances of making the playoffs were bleak.
 To make matters worse, Vasko could not play to his full capacity.
 He had to wear a special shoulder harness just to play a shift.
 After his shoulder surgery in 1959 Vasko improved vastly.

-Vasko's improved play coincided with the improvement in the Blackhawks.
+Vasko's improved play coincided with the improvement in the Black Hawks.
 He was partnered with Pierre Pilote to form one of the toughest defensive tandems in the league.
 The result was a Stanley Cup victory in 1961.

 Sourced from lockportbears34 - ebay.com.